chingu-voyages/V56-tier3-team-37/README.md

         ├── surgery-types.ts   # Standardized surgery types and utilities
         └── patient-service.ts # Patient data management service
 ```

+## 🔒 Enhanced AI Chatbot with Privacy Controls

+### Overview
+The Care Flow AI chatbot now features advanced privacy controls and role-based access management to protect patient information while maintaining helpful functionality.

+### Privacy Features
+- **Role-Based Access Control**: Different search capabilities based on user roles
+- **Patient Code Protection**: Patient codes work like passwords for secure access
+- **Name Search Restrictions**: Only administrators can search by patient names
+- **Anonymous Responses**: AI never reveals patient names, only patient codes
+- **Secure Communication**: All patient information is shared using code references
+- **Personalized Experience**: Role-based greetings for enhanced user experience
+- **Status Page Integration**: Patient codes displayed for admin/surgical team users

+### User Role Capabilities

+#### 🔑 Administrators
+- ✅ Can search patients by name OR patient code
+- ✅ Full access to patient lookup features
+- ✅ Can see patient names in responses for convenience
+- 🔓 Administrative privileges for efficient workflow
+- 👋 Personalized greeting: "Hello Admin!"

+#### 👥 Surgical Team
+- ❌ Cannot search patients by name
+- ✅ Can search patients by code only
+- 🔒 Limited access: names and codes only (no surgery details)
+- 🔄 Can update patient status
+- 👋 Personalized greeting: "Hello Surgical Team!"

+#### 👤 Guests
+- ❌ Cannot search patients by name
+- ✅ Can search patients by code only
+- 🔒 Restricted access for privacy
+- 🔐 Patient codes work like passwords
+- 👋 Standard greeting: "Hello!
+I'm your AI assistant..."

+### How It Works
+1. **Patient Code System**: Each patient gets a unique 6-character alphanumeric code (e.g., ABC123)
+2. **Privacy-First Responses**: AI responds with "Patient ABC123 is in recovery" instead of "John Smith is in recovery"
+3. **Role Enforcement**: System automatically restricts search capabilities based on user authentication
+4. **Secure Access**: Only those with the patient code can access information

+### Example Scenarios
+- **Admin**: "How is John Smith?" → Searches by name, responds with "John Smith is currently in recovery"
+- **Guest**: "How is John Smith?" → Blocked, explains code-only requirement
+- **Any User**: "Check ABC123" → Searches by code, responds with "Patient ABC123 is..." (guests) or "John Smith is currently in recovery" (admins)

+### Personalized Greetings
+- **Administrator**: "Hello Admin!
+I'm your AI assistant..."
+- **Surgical Team**: "Hello Surgical Team!
+I'm your AI assistant..."
+- **Guest**: "Hello!
+I'm your AI assistant..." (standard greeting)

+### Demo Page
+Visit `/chatbot-demo` to test the enhanced privacy features in real-time with different user roles.

+### Patient Status Page
+Visit `/status` to see role-based patient information display:
+- **Administrators**: See patient names, codes, surgery details, and helpful chatbot integration tips
+- **Surgical Team**: See patient names and codes only (for status updates)
+- **Guests**: See only patient codes and status for privacy protection

+---

 ## 🏥 Standardized Surgery Types